 with $n\in\mathds{N}$ and $\sigma\in\mathds{R}^{+}$.

-The series in \eqref{eq-tayloralpha} converges only for $|s|<\frac{2}{\sqrt{3}}$ due to the presence of branch points at $s=\pm\frac{2}{\sqrt{3}}$.
 The lack of convergence of \eqref{eq-tayloralpha} in the domain of integration of the Airy's integral leads to the lack of convergence in \eqref{eq-series}.
 This use of the series beyond its convergence limits is a technique often used in asymptotics, as long as the series can be truncated with a known error bound.
-The method of steepest descents is not the only manner to obtain \eqref{eq-series} with \eqref{eq-phi0}: Watson's lemma \cite{copson:65} can be applied on the first integral expression for the Airy function in \eqref{eq-ai1} with the Maclaurin series for the cosine~\footnote{The cosine series is convergent, unlike \eqref{eq-tayloralpha}, for the whole integration domain.
+The method of steepest descents is not the only manner to obtain \eqref{eq-series} with \eqref{eq-phi0}: Watson's lemma \cite{copson:65} can be applied on the first integral expression for the Airy function in \eqref{eq-ai1} with the Maclaurin series for the cosine\footnote{The cosine series is convergent, unlike \eqref{eq-tayloralpha}, for the whole integration domain.
 However, it is not uniformly convergent and therefore, if integrated term by term, does not produce a convergent series.}.
 However, the method of steepest descents is the starting point for the development presented in the following section.